nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >:information_source: Important notes about the input format
 >
 >1.
-Make sure that the inputted user ID starts with an upper-case P and has **exactly** 5 digits in the number following!
+Make sure that the inputted user ID starts with an upper case P and has **exactly** 5 digits in the number following!
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `P12345`, `P54321`
 >